henryetta/Tree-Comment-Grower/README.md

 ---

-*GrowthForest - Reducing psychological distance, one comment at a time*
+*🌱TreeGrowth  - Reducing psychological distance, one comment at a time*

 **Research completed.
 System deployed.
 Behavior changed.**